open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 > **Localization** describes the process of inserting a new image reference into the deployment instructions, e.g. a
 > Helm chart.
 It is a two-step process:
 > 1. When an OCM component and its resources are transferred to another registry, **referential resources** can
 > potentially update their reference to the new location.
-For Instance, a resource with an access type `ociArtifact`
+For instance, a resource with an access type `ociArtifact`
 > will update its image reference in the component descriptor to the new registry location, if the OCM transfer is done
 > with the flag `--copy-resources`.
-> 2. However, the deployment using the image, is not aware of this change.
+> 2. However, the deployment using the image is not aware of this change.
 Accordingly, we need to insert the new image
 > reference into the deployment instruction.
 This can be done using deployment tools like FluxCDs
 > [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/#values) and
 > [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations/#patches) or ArgoCDs